hammerspace-solutions/Terraform-AWS/README.md

   --region us-west-2
 ```

+## Tier-0

+Tier-0 is the capability of utilizing the local storage within a client.

+Workflows like AI training, checkpointing, inferencing, and agentic AI demand high-throughput, low-latency access to large volumes of unstructured data.
+To meet performance demands, organizations deploy expensive external flash storage arrays and high-speed networking—delaying AI initiatives and consuming significant budget, power, and rack space.

+Hammerspace Tier 0 solves this by activating the local NVMe storage within an EC2 instance and turning it into a new tier of high-performance shared storage - managed and protected by Hammerspace.

+In order for Tier-0 to work within an EC2 instance, you must first choose an instance that has local NVMe storage.
+Then you enable it by modifying the client variables to say whether you want raid-0, raid-5, or raid-6 for that local storage.

+Please note that

 ## Prerequisites

 Before running this Terraform configuration, please ensure the following one-time setup tasks are complete for the target AWS account.